slds-lmu/lecture_i2ml/README.md

 We would appreciate if you contact us in case you are re-using our course.
 Knowing this helps us to keep the project alive.
 Thank you!

+## Further topics

+We also have a list of unfinished topics that could be again interesting in the future: <a href="https://docs.google.com/spreadsheets/d/1fHbLj4w4J9A9wSqtfQWJsDiWjjnUEyJIEks5cgPLTs0/edit#gid=0">Link to G-Drive</a>